2 old happy people

 Is bee venom therapy better than hormone therapy against rheumatic pain?

-There are many researchers who attribute the success of bee venom therapy to the activation of main hormone systems of the body: thyroid, pituitary gland, hypothalamus and adrenal gland.
+There are many researchers who attribute the success of bee venom therapy to the activation of the main hormone systems of the body: the thyroid, pituitary gland, hypothalamus, and adrenal gland.

-Hormone therapy, for example cortisone and ACTH hormone are also used for rheumatic pain.
+Hormone therapy, for example, cortisone and ACTH hormones, are also used for rheumatic pain.

 Why isn’t apipuncture widely used for therapy?